Corgibyte/number-neighborhood/README.md

 ## Testing

 ### Describe: numberInterpreter(number)
-A function that takes a positive integer and array of translations and will return the proper string interpretation for the number based on the given translations with the following rules:
+A function that takes a positive integer and array of translations and will return the proper string interpretation for the number based on the given translations.
+Traslation array is in the format [boolean shouldTranslate, string translation].
+Each digit is matched to its index and must have an entry, for a total of 10 entries (0-9).
+Only the digits where shouldTranslate are true will be interpreted with the translation.
+If the number includes multiple digits to be translated, the highest digit will be chosen.

-* Numbers that contain a 1: all digits are replaced with the first dialect input
-* Numbers that contain a 2: all digits are replaced with the second dialect input
-* Numbers that contain a 3: all digits are replaced with the third dialect input
+Default translation for tests:

-Default translation: `const defaultTranslations = ["Beep!", "Boop!", "Won't you be my neighbor?"];`
+    const defaultTranslations = [[false,""], [true,"Beep!"], [true,"Boop!"], [true,"Won't you be my neighbor?"],[false,""],[false,""],[false,""],[false,""],[false,""],[false,""];

 **Test:** The number 0 should return 0 as a string.
 **Code:** `numberInterpreter(0, defaultTranslations);`